 Studies and medical literature

-With nearly 30 million records, the PubMed database is the most comprehensive source for peer-reviewed medical literature.
+With well over 30 million records, the PubMed database is the most comprehensive source for peer-reviewed medical literature.

 It’s run by the US National Library of Medicine National Institutes of Health, but don’t draw the conclusion it’s censored because it’s the government.